MatijaPojatar/Tokenscope/README.md

   with observed `mcp__server__tool` calls — a configured server with zero calls is the flag.
 ToolSearch loads of deferred tool schemas are measured too.
-A never-used share of the listing raises an Optimize finding, and the `mcp` button aggregates servers and skills across every loaded session — with "configured · never called" and "paid in the listing · never used" cohorts as the cross-session dead-weight signals.
+A never-used share of the listing raises an Optimize finding, and the `mcp` page aggregates servers and skills across every loaded session — with "configured · never called" and "paid in the listing · never used" cohorts as the cross-session dead-weight signals.
 - **Docs leaderboard** — which `.md` files (project `.claude\` docs and